forseti-security/forseti-security/deployment-templates/README.md

   --role=roles/browser
 ```

-### Using Deployment Templates
+## Customize Deployment Templates
 The provided DM templates are samples for you to use.
 Make a copy of `deploy-forseti.yaml.sample` as `deploy-forseti.yaml` and update the following variables:

 * CLOUDSQL\_INSTANCE\_NAME
-  * Instance name must be lowercase letters, numbers, and hyphens; must start with a letter (e.g. "valid-instancename-1", NOT "1\_invalid\_instanceName.com").
+  * Instance name must start with a letter and consist of lowercase letters, numbers, and hyphens (e.g. "valid-instancename-1", NOT "1\_invalid\_instanceName.com").
 See [naming guidelines](https://cloud.google.com/sql/docs/mysql/instance-settings#settings-2ndgen) for more information.
   * Instance name must also be unique.
 If you delete a Cloud SQL instance (either by deleting your deployment or manually through gcloud or the Cloud Console), you cannot reuse that instance name for up to 7 days.
 * SCANNER\_BUCKET
   * This is just the bucket name; do not include "gs://".